explodingcamera/esm/README.md

 # Henry's Libraries &nbsp;![GitHub Workflow Status (with branch)](https://img.shields.io/github/actions/workflow/status/explodingcamera/esm/ci.yaml?branch=main&label=ALL%20BUILDS)

 > A Monorepo with some of some of my smaller (TypeScript/JavaScript) libraries. <br/>
-> As these grow, they will be split into their own repositories
+> As these grow, they might be split into their own repositories

 <br/>